Dobcross: History

-On the morning of Whit Friday, the traditional Whit Walks, a church procession followed by a service, take place in Saddleworth parish.
+On the morning of Whit Friday, the traditional Whit Walks, a church procession followed by a service, take place in Saddleworth.

 Saddleworth and District Whit Friday Brass Band contests take place every year on the afternoon and evening of Whit Friday.

 The playwright Henry Livings (1929–1998) lived in the village and a Henry Livings Memorial Prize is open to bands who have played on any of the morning's walks.

-A public house in the village, The Nudger, was once owned by the Olympic swimming champion Henry Taylor of Oldham.
+A former public house in the village, The Nudger, was once owned by the Olympic swimming champion Henry Taylor of Oldham.
 The pub eventually went bust.

 Governance

 Lying within the ancient county boundaries of Yorkshire since a very early time, during the Middle Ages, Dobcross lay within the Saddleworth chapelry of the ancient parish of Rochdale.
 Like the other Yorkshire areas of the ancient parish, it was in the wapentake of Agbrigg, with the Lancashire areas of the ancient parish being in Salfordshire.

 Dobcross was created an ecclesiastical parish in 1797.
 It is currently in Saddleworth Deanery, part of the Archdeaconry of Rochdale, in the Anglican Diocese of Manchester.

 From 1894 to 1900, Dobcross lay within the Saddleworth Rural District, a local government district in the administrative County of York, West Riding.
 In 1900, Dobcross was merged into Saddleworth Urban District, where it stayed until 1974.
 Under the Local Government Act 1972, the Saddleworth Urban District was abolished, and Dobcross has, since 1 April 1974, formed part of the Metropolitan Borough of Oldham, within Greater Manchester.

 Since 1997, Dobcross has formed part of the parliamentary constituency of Oldham East and Saddleworth, and is represented in the House of Commons by Debbie Abrahams, a member of the Labour Party.
 Between 1983 and 1997 it was in the Littleborough and Saddleworth constituency.